 Windy.com has a well-developed menu, where a lot of weather elements have been taken into account.
 All of them have been presented in the picture below (Pic.
 10), where these ones, relevant from a visual range point of view has been redded off.

 These elements are obviously proposal.
-I haven’t marked i.e. fog, because intentionally when fog occurs, then a visual range is near 0, when is no fog, then it’s better to check the humidity value in order to know is for instance misty or not.
-Another element, which can be sometimes important is a dew point and precipitation, although In my opinion all elements marked by red rectangles should be sufficient to determine a visual range quality at the interesting area.
+I haven’t marked i.e. fog, because intentionally when fog occurs, then a visual range is near 0, when is no fog, then it’s better to check the humidity value in order to know is, for instance, misty or not.
+Another element, which can be sometimes important is a dew point and precipitation, although In my opinion, all elements marked by red rectangles should be sufficient to determine a visual range quality in an interesting area.

 The Windy.com main menu is located on the right of course (Pic.
 10).
 In the meantime, what I would advise you – create an account, because it can help you set your favorites or custom weather alerts, etc.